Looking for new ways to use LinkedIn Video?

 - 1080p (1440 x 1080; wide 1920 x 1080)

 LinkedIn Video FAQ:

-It should be noted that LinkedIn does not allow for animated GIF’s.
+It should be noted that LinkedIn video does not allow for animated GIF’s.

 2. Should My LinkedIn Video Be Optimized For Mobile?

 YES!
-More than 57% of LinkedIn’s engagement comes from mobile.
+More than 57% of LinkedIn’s engagement comes from the mobile app.

 To optimize your LinkedIn video for mobile, make sure you create high quality videos in a supported format that can be adjusted to fit a small screen.

 It’s also a good idea to add subtitles to your videos.
 Many people will mute a video when they are at work or in public, so you want to be sure they can follow along even without sound.

 3. How Can I Create Engaging LinkedIn Videos?

 Given the short amount of time you have to capture a viewer’s attention, here are a few tips to creating LinkedIn videos that people want to watch.